aguunu/fishing-jigsaw/README.md

 1. Fork the Project
 2. Create your Feature Branch `git checkout -b feature/AmazingFeature`
-3. Commit your Changes `git commit -m 'Add some AmazingFeature`
+3. Commit your Changes `git commit -m 'Add some AmazingFeature'`
 4. Push to the Branch `git push origin feature/AmazingFeature`
 5. Open a Pull Request